chainpoint/chainpoint-client-js/README.md

 #### Arguments

 The `proofHandles` argument accepts an Array of Objects.
-Each object must have the `uri` and `hashIdNode` proprties.
+Each object must have the `uri` and `hashIdNode` properties.
 The argument is of the same form as the output from the `submitHashes()` function.

 The `uri` property should be the base URI (e.g. `http://0.0.0.0`) of an online Node that is responsible for generating a particular proof.